 Gold is used in dentistry, as an electrical conductor in computers and other electronic devices, in the aerospace industry, and, most commonly, in jewelry and other artistic applications.
 Many governments and individuals store quantities of gold because of its perceived value as an alternative currency.

 The price differential between gold and platinum is an inter-commodity spread.
-Over the course of history, there have been times when gold trades at a premium to platinum and times when platinum fetches a premium to gold.
-The monthly chart of the platinum-gold spread illustrates the history of the relationship between the two precious metals.
+Over the course of history, there have been times when gold has traded at a premium to platinum and vice versa.

 Characteristics and Features

 Each metal has different trading characteristics.
 Gold is an extremely liquid market.
-Each day buyers and sellers trade huge volumes of gold on world markets.
-Gold trades on a futures exchange -- the COMEX division of the Chicago Mercantile Exchange (CME).
-The COMEX gold futures contract is one of the most liquid commodity futures in the world.
+Each day, buyers and sellers trade huge volumes of gold on world markets.
+The two most important futures exchange for gold are the COMEX division of CME Group in New York and the Tokyo Commodity Exchange.